 Veritonic Index of Brand Effectiveness The Top Quick-Serve Restaurant Advertisers As one of the biggest ad spenders, the Quick Service Restaurant (QSR) industry is a bellwether of the advertising industry.
 Veritonic has used its technology to evaluate a curated … Continued

-Audio Logo Index Q4 2016 Introduction An audio logo is a series of sounds or musical notes that uniquely identifies a company, product or service to its target audience.
-Call them jingles, mnenomics or sonic branding, these short progressions … Continued
+Introduction An audio logo is a series of sounds or musical notes that uniquely identifies a company, product or service to its target audience.
+Call them jingles, mnenomics or sonic branding, these short progressions of notes or chords are one … Continued